Successful TRACS Reporting

 It is important to inform EPS of any changes in management, personnel, contact information, telephone numbers related to HAP Voucher processing.
 We want to make sure we are contacting the right people to request information or discuss any HAP Voucher issues.

-Also when you are submitting auxiliary documents like Repayment Agreements, Special Claims, etc., please include a copy of your contract number on the top of the document.
-This assists us with our document storage system, and ensuring that the information gets to the analyst working on your property.
+Also, when you are submitting auxiliary documents like Repayment Agreements, Special Claims, etc., please include a copy of your contract number at the top of the document.
+This assists us with our document storage system, and ensures that the information gets to the analyst working on your property.

-When calling EPS, please be sure to let us know the name of the property you are calling in reference to as well as the state where the property is located.
+When calling EPS, please be sure to let us know the name of the property you are calling about as well as the state where the property is located.